NrGjoe846/Super-Event/README.md

-# GatherHaven - Indian Venue Booking Platform
+# Super Events -  Venue Booking Platform

-GatherHaven is a modern web application that connects event planners with exceptional venues across India.
+Super Events is a modern web application that connects event planners with exceptional venues across India.
 From traditional weddings to corporate events, find the perfect space for any occasion.

 ## Features